200-Hour YOga Teacher Training at yoga Soup

 Designed for Every Body & Every Background

-You don’t need to be an advanced yogi to join.
+You don’t need to be an advanced practitioner to join.
 Whether you want to teach or to deepen your personal practice, you’ll learn how to apply yoga in a way that is safe, inspiring, and adaptable for all bodies and skill levels.

 Student Testimonial